 Everyone celebrates the Orthodox New Year in their own way, so don’t forget your family traditions and rituals on this day.

-When is Orthodox New Year celebrated in 2023?
+When is Orthodox New Year in 2025?

 Orthodox New Year is observed on January 14 each year.